Michio Takahashi

 Michio Takahashi (高橋 道雄, Takahashi Michio) is a Japanese professional shogi player ranked 9-dan.
 He is a former holder of the Tenth Dan, Ōi, and Kiō titles.

-Takahashi is a member of the so-called Shōwa 55 group (55年組), a group of eight strong players that become professional in 1980–1981 (Year 55 of the Shōwa period) and won numerous shogi tournaments.
-Others in the group include Yoshikazu Minami, Osamu Nakamura, Akira Shima, Yasuaki Tsukada, Hiroshi Kamiya, Masaki Izumi, and Yūji Yoda.

-Early life
+Early life and apprenticeship

 Takahashi was born on April 23, 1960, in Tokyo.
 He learned how to play shogi when he was twelve years old, and entered the Japan Shogi Association's apprentice school when he was fifteen years old at the rank of 6-kyū as a protegee of shogi professional Yūji Sase in 1975.

 Takahashi was promoted to the rank of 1-dan in 1977 and then 3-dan in 1979 before obtaining full professional status and the rank of 4-dan in June 1980.

+Shogi professional

+Takahashi is a member of the so-called Shōwa 55 group (55年組 (Gojūgonengumi)), a group of eight strong players that became professionals between April 1, 1980, and March 31, 1981, (Year 55 of the Shōwa period) and won numerous shogi tournaments.
+Others in the group include Yoshikazu Minami, Osamu Nakamura, Akira Shima, Yasuaki Tsukada, Hiroshi Kamiya, Masaki Izumi, and Yūji Yoda.